andrewmatlock/Indux/docs/docs/plugins/markdown.md

 # Markdown

+Populate HTML from markdown content.

 ---

 ## Setup

-Markdown is supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Markdown is supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>